A text equivalent for every non-text element shall be provided (e.g., via "alt", "longdesc", or in element content).

 All components within AEM that contain the image upload utility will have an input field to enter that images “alt” and “title” html tags.

-Equivalent alternatives for any multimedia presentation shall be synchronized with the presentation.
+Equivalent alternatives shall be synchronized with any multimedia presentation.

 Villanova utilizes YouTube, which provides the end user with the option to “turn on” captions via the YouTube media player.

-Web pages shall be designed so that all information conveyed with color is also available without color, for example from content or markup.
+Web pages shall be designed so information conveyed with color is also available without color, for example from content or markup.

 Villanova’s CSS is designed for certain media types such as “print” and “screen”.
 This will allow any content or markup to print in black and white or be made accessible on a black and white monitor.